A Tragic Anniversary: August 1619 and the Beginning of a 400 Year Legacy

 On October 10 and 11 we are hosting Pastor, Author and Historian Dr. Jemar Tisby for two days of training on “Fighting Racism” and “Understanding Racism in America”, because the church must move from inactivity to intentionality and advocacy.

-As a follower of Jesus Christ I remain hopeful in the power of His resurrection to change my heart and to heal to wounds of four centuries of inhumane sin and injustice and bring about justice and reconciliation that flows from the throne of God.
+As a follower of Jesus Christ, I remain hopeful in the power of His resurrection to change my heart and to heal to wounds of four centuries of inhumane sin and injustice and to bring about justice and reconciliation that flows from the throne of God.